Recipient of the 2002 Alice P. Kenney Award for research and writing on the food customs and diet of the Dutch settlers in New Netherland

 Peter G. Rose is a woman.
 She was born in Utrecht, the Netherlands, and was educated there as well as in Switzerland.
 She came to the United States in the mid-1960s.
 She has worked as a food writer and contributed a syndicated column on family food and cooking to the New York-based Gannett newspapers for more than twenty years.
-She has written articles for magazines such as Gourmet and Saveur, as well as for newspapers and magazines in the Netherlands, and locally for Hudson Valley Magazine and The Valley Table.
+She has written articles for magazines such as Gourmet and Saveur, as well as for newspapers and magazines in the Netherlands, and locally for Hudson Valley Magazine, The Valley Table and Edible Hudson.

 On Thanksgiving Day I did a radio interview with Fieldstone Common, a station devoted to the history of the Northeast, on my book Food, Drink and Celebrations of the Hudson Valley Dutch.